mcuntz/pyeee/README.rst

    pandoc -f rst -t html -o README.html README.rst

-A Python library for parameter screening of computational models using the extension of Morris' method of Elementary Effects called Efficient or Sequential Elementary Effects by Cuntz, Mai et al. (Water Res Research, 2015).
+A Python library for parameter screening of computational models using Morris' method of Elementary Effects and its extension of Efficient or Sequential Elementary Effects by Cuntz, Mai et al. (Water Res Research, 2015).